Guerrero Jr. homers again, Blue Jays beat White Sox 5-2

+CHICAGO (AP) — Following a slow start, Vladimir Guerrero Jr. is showing why he’s one of the top prospects in the majors.

-CHICAGO (AP) — Vladimir Guerrero Jr. hit another home run, Danny Jansen and Billy McKinney also connected and the Toronto Blue Jays beat the Chicago White Sox 5-2 on Sunday.
+Guerrero hit another home run, Danny Jansen and Billy McKinney also connected and the Toronto Blue Jays beat the Chicago White Sox 5-2 on Sunday.

-Guerrero has hit all four of his homers in the last six games.
-The highly touted 20-year-old didn’t homer in his first 13 games after making his major league debut in late April.
+Guerrero has hit all four of his homers in the past six games and is 7 for 21 with nine RBIs during that span.
+The 20-year-old didn’t homer in his first 13 games after making his debut in late April.

+“Like I always say, I don’t try to hit homers,” Guerrero said through a translator.
+“I just try to put good contact on the ball, and we’ll see what happens.”

 Guerrero’s two-run drive broke a 1-all tie in the eighth inning.
 Jansen added a two-run homer in the ninth.

+“You’re hoping the guy in front of him gets on, because he has a chance to do something every time he goes to the plate,” Toronto manager Charlie Montoyo said of Guerrero.
+“It’s fun to have a guy like that in the lineup.”

-José Abreu drove in two runs for the White Sox.
+José Abreu drove in both runs for the White Sox.

 Daniel Hudson (3-1) worked a scoreless seventh.
 Ken Giles gave up an RBI double to the first batter he faced, then got four outs for his 10th save.